 The Honeywell Kaz HT-904 is a compact unit that easily sits on tabletops and nightstands to point air precisely where you need it.
 The solid base makes it sturdy, and it's simple to angle up to 90° to find the breeze that suits you best.
 The three speeds of the Kaz are simple yet functional in their incremental airflow.
 It's easy to operate and can even be wall-mounted to keep your bedside table clutter-free.

-If you're searching for a unit that sits in your window, the Bionaire Reversible Airflow is our favorite option.
+If you're searching for a unit that sits in your window, the Bionaire 8.5-Inch Reversible Airflow is our favorite option.
 It features twin blades with three standard speed settings.
 The airflow can be reversed, either blowing cool air into your home or pushing warm air out.
 Its user interface controls are simple to operate and easy to read, covering a wide variety of features.
-Adding additional convenience, the Bionaire can be set to follow a thermostat that will move air until a desired temperature is reached and then automatically shut off.
+Adding additional convenience, the Bionaire can be set to follow a thermostat that will move air until the desired temperature is reached and then automatically shut off.
 And move air it does, as we clocked speeds of up to 11mph that are easily felt at a distance of 20 feet.

 We have only minor complaints about the Bionaire.
 First, it only fits in windows ranging from 24" to 37".
 If your window is wider, you can purchase additional extensions, but narrower windows are out of luck.
 We're also not stoked that its remote seems to only work within a small, 15-foot radius.
 But at the end of the day, this window model is relatively quiet and impressively handy.

 If you're trying to cool a large space like a barn, garage, or workshop, the Lasko 20" High Velocity QuickMount is your friend.
-This average-sized floor unit effectively moves air across large areas by utilizing a wider cone of airflow, rather than a narrow tunnel.
+This average-sized floor unit effectively moves air across large areas by utilizing a wider cone of airflow rather than a narrow tunnel.
 It includes a convenient wall mount that further helps you save space and can easily be angled to provide optimum circulation.
 Unlike many similar-style units, the QuickMount has its control knob mounted on the front of the unit, eliminating the need to fumble around behind its 25" wide body to change the speed.
 Its wire grill can also be removed by simple quick-release tabs for easy cleaning — a must-have for most workspaces.

 However, this fan is LOUD.
 Even on its lowest setting (which is more powerful than most contenders' highest settings), the QuickMount is powerful and noisy, like a small helicopter.
-If you're searching for something to set in the living room while you watch a movie, this one isn't ideal.
+If you're seeking a quiet model to keep in the living room while watching a movie, you'll want to look elsewhere.
 And because it relies on a wider spread of air movement to effectively ventilate a space, it isn't quite as high velocity as some others we tested in this category.
-But when it comes to moving air around a home gym or hot garage, we appreciate the usefulness and convenience of this wall-mountable, front-controlled option.Dimensions: 25" wide, 11" deep, 23" tall
+But when it comes to moving air around a home gym or hot garage, we appreciate the usefulness and convenience of this wall-mountable, front-controlled option.

-For the power to bring the air outside into your whole (moderately sized) home, the Air King 9166F is a great choice.
+For the power to bring the air outside into your whole (moderately sized) home, the Air King 9166F 20" is a great choice.
 This oversized, single-blade window unit is one of the most powerful of its kind we tested.
 The Air King claims to hit 3,560 cubic feet in its highest setting — and we can attest to feeling its stiff breeze even a whopping 20 feet away.
-It has simple controls, featuring both intake and exhaust settings.
-Once installed, this unit can be conveniently left in the windowsill, even during vacation, as you can close and lock standard windows behind it.
+It has simple controls featuring both intake and exhaust settings.
+Once installed, this unit can be conveniently left on the windowsill, even during vacation, as you can close and lock standard windows behind it.

 However, it accomplishes this combination of high wind speeds and sturdiness within the window frame by being screwed directly into the frame.
 This may not be an option for everyone, though, once installed, we find this arrangement both stable and convenient.
 Its power is backed by a large, noisy motor, making it one of the loudest fans we tested on when set on high.
-But if moving air inside or out is your main concern, the Air King just may blow you away.Dimensions: 26.25"-38.75" wide, 26" tall, 11.5" deep
+But if moving air inside or out is your main concern, the Air King just may blow you away.

 Modes & Features: 2 modes (Intake, Exhaust), can close the window behind it